deeputech/deeputech.github.io/_posts/2019-06-16-my-beautiful-linux-development-environment.md

 ## Conclusion

-There are many other small and nifty utilities that I use, most are command-line utilities.
-There are some notable mentions like [Timeshift](https://github.com/teejee2008/timeshift) which is nice for backing up your machine.
+There are many other small and nifty utilities that I use; most are command-line utilities.
+There are some notable mentions like [Timeshift](https://github.com/teejee2008/timeshift), which is nice for backing up your machine.

 Of course, not everything is perfect in the Linux world, but it is the same with every OS.
 I was a long-time Windows user before switching to Linux.
-So like every Linux user I have from time to time messed things up(With great power comes great responsibility, Peter).
-There are many quirks in the Linux world but there is nothing that bothers me much.
-Some of the most annoying issues I had in the past are below and for now, I don't have any noticeable issues.
+So like every Linux user, I have from time to time messed things up(With great power comes great responsibility, Peter).
+There are many quirks in the Linux world, but there is nothing that bothers me much.
+Some of the most annoying issues I had in the past are below, and for now, I don't have any noticeable issues.

 - Scroll position jumping when switching apps - Fixed after upgrading to Fedora 30
 - Hibernation was broken - Fixed after upgrading to Fedora 30